dinde451/jarr.d1/Jarulfs_Guide.md

     of appearing in a single player game (but very small, typically square the number for the uniques being second in the order and raise it to the power of three for the third one in the list.
-For the drop order of such unique items, see chapter 3.5.2.
+For the drop order of such unique items, see CHAPTER_LINK_unfindable-unique-items-in-multi-player.
 It is my belief that the values should be more or less accurate for single player as well though.